 Elementary School Gardening

 The Avid Gardeners help to design, plant, maintain, fund and teach gardening in the National Award winning Korosi Vegetable & Herb Educational Garden and Butterfly Garden at the School for the Creative Arts.
 The classes hatch butterflies and release them in the garden each spring while Avid Gardeners and other guests attend the ceremonies.
 Junior Gardeners learn to grow, harvest and eat the vegetables they grow; maintain ‘Good to Grow’ journals; go on educational field trips to other gardens; and, participate in community gardening projects.
-The gardens are also used as a backdrop for high school student yearbook photos.

 The Avid Gardeners decorate Hilton Head Plantation neighborhood signs and a large pine tree as well as decorating the Memory Matters Alzheimer’s Daycare Center for the holidays.
 The project starts by holding multiple workshops to organize sign kits and wreaths.
 This is followed by plantation decorating days Nov 18 to Nov 23 and community tree decorating.
 The lights are all turned on around Dec 1.
 We remove the decorations Jan 2 to Jan 7.
 It takes the help of all members helping in one way or another to make this enormous project a beautiful success.